mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ### ROCKETS, MISSILES AND BOMBS

 All weapons described in this section require the Heavy Weapons (vehicle) skill to use effectively.
-Ranges are listed in kilometres.
+Ranges are listed in kilometers.
 See [[#Rockets Missiles Bombs Table]]

 #### ANTI-AIR MISSILE